CPF Building: Protests

 On 12 August 2005, a rare demonstration by four people demanding greater transparency and accountability in Singapore's state-managed pension fund and other government-linked agencies.
 The two men and two women assembled at lunchtime outside the CPF building in the central business district, Robinson Road, Singapore.
 They claimed they did not need a permit and staged their protest for about an hour.
 However, soon a dozen anti-riot police wearing helmets and knee-high protective gear and carrying shields and batons forced them to disperse.

 Architecture

-The CPF Building exhibits the International architectural style.
-Similar in design to DBS Building Tower One, the main materials used in its construction are aluminium reinforced concrete, glass and granite.
-The structural types applied in its development are cantilever, with a concrete core.
+The CPF Building exhibited the International architectural style.
+Similar in design to DBS Building Tower One, the main materials used in its construction were aluminium reinforced concrete, glass and granite.
+The structural types applied in its development were cantilever, with a concrete core.

 Demolition

 In November 2015, the building was sold to Ascendas Land (now CapitaLand) for S$550 million.
 The last tenant moved out on 20 February 2017.

-The building was demolished and will be redeveloped into a 29-storey office tower, slated to be completed in 2020.
-While AXA Tower has since become the tallest building ever voluntarily demolished outside of New York City CPF Building remains the tallest building ever voluntarily demolished and replaced by a shorter building.
+The building was demolished and redeveloped into a 29-storey office tower called CapitaSky (formerly known as 79 Robinson Road), which was initially slated to be completed in 2020.